junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 It's getting darker anyway.

-"I don't mind," Castiel answers flatly.
+"I don't mind," Castiel answers.

 Dean nods, resting his eyes, and then opens again, remembering an important question, "You never said where we are heading."